Cubs vs. Twins Player Props Betting Odds

-Cody Bellinger and Byron Buxton are among the players with prop bets for the taking when the Chicago Cubs and the Minnesota Twins square off at Target Field on Friday (at 8:10 PM ET).
+Player prop bet odds for Byron Buxton, Cody Bellinger and others are available when the Minnesota Twins host the Chicago Cubs at Target Field on Saturday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with DraftKings!